A psychologist explains why we get ‘the ick’ in relationships

 But why do we get the ick?
 Is it a gut instinct we should trust or a momentary panic we should push past?
 I spoke to consultant clinical psychologist Emma Citron to find out more.

-Why do we get the ick?
+So, why do we get the ick?

 During all relationships at some stage there are moments of disdain or even revulsion for certain habits that even loved ones engage in.